-I'm Wiktoria Kijowska, a designer who's passionate about antiques and colour!
+I'm Wiktoria Kijowska, a designer who's passionate about design history and antiques!

-In September I am going to start studying for a masters degree in History of Design at the Royal Collage of Art/Victoria & Albert Museum.
+I have recently graduated from Nottingham Trent University with a degree in BA (Hons) Furniture and Product Design.
+In September I am going to start studying for a masters degree in History of Design at the Royal College of Art/Victoria & Albert Museum.

-Over on my Instagram I came up with a series of images, each aiming to educate and highlight key figures, ideas and objects within the antiques world in a bold and colourful way.
+Over on my Instagram I came up with a series called 'Antique Tiles', each aiming to educate and highlight key figures, ideas and objects within the antiques world in a bold and colourful way.

 Apart from antiques and design history, colour is a recurring theme that can be seen throughout my work.
 I have focused many of my projects around colour.
 I think that colour